pippinbarr/cart253/assignments/challenges/conditionals/README.md

 ### 🔥 Do not do the challenge at home. 🔥
 ### 🔥 It is okay not to finish the challenge. 🔥
 ### 🔥 The main thing it to try hard and ask for help. 🔥
-### 🔥 The 🌶️ steps are for people wanting to be a bit ambitious 🔥
+### 🔥 The 🌶️ steps are for people wanting to be ambitious 🔥
-### 🔥 Try to spend between 30-45 minutes max to save time for your larger assignments 🔥
+### 🔥 Try to spend 30-45 minutes maximum to save time for your other work 🔥

 ## Challenge